giga-sec/gigaSec-Tech-Notes/3. Notes/grep command.md

 ## Not helpful to think regex as matching words
 Literals
-- Patterns that specifies the characters to be matched
 - They match the pattern literally, character-for-character.
 - All alpha, num, symbol characters are matched literally
 - Unless modified by other expression mechanisms.